MigOpsRepos/pg_dbms_job/README.md

 # pg_dbms_job

-PostgreSQL extension to schedules and manages jobs in the job queue similar to Oracle DBMS_JOB package.
+PostgreSQL extension to schedules and manages jobs in a job queue similar to Oracle DBMS_JOB package.

 * [Description](#description)
 * [Installation](#installation)